pabloviquez/til/adobe/aep/IdentityStrategy.md

 - ✅ Created namespaces for each one of them.
 - ✅ Defined the rules for the identity linking rules graph.

-The next step is to define how data is put together in a single profile.
-The process that takes all this data needs to follow a set of rules and policies called **Merge Policies**.
+The next step is to define how data is put together in a single profile, this is where the **Merge Policies** comes in.

 > [!NOTE]
-> **Merge Policies** are rules that tell Adobe Experience Platform how to bring fragments of data, and combine them in a prioritized manner to create a Real-Time Customer Profile.
+> **Merge Policies** are the rules that tell Adobe Experience Platform how to bring fragments of data, and combine them in a prioritized manner to create a Real-Time Customer Profile.
 >
 > **Identity Service** is a service within Experience Platform that links (or unlinks) identities to maintain identity graphs.